deepikapriyak30/supermart-grocery-sales-analysis/README.md

 ---

 ## Next Steps
-1. Add SQL pipeline for data extraction.
+1. Add more SQL queries for deeper insights (customer segmentation, category trends, discount impact).
-2. Add Profit Forecasting Dashboard in Power BI.
-3. Expand dataset with operational cost details to improve ML model accuracy.
+2. Improve Power BI visuals and create additional KPI pages for deeper reporting.
+3. To improve profit prediction, collect more detailed features such as cost price, supplier data, category sourcing cost, delivery charges, and operational expenses.
+4. Experiment with more ML models and feature engineering once additional columns are available.

 ---